 Don’t worry, I’ll still be here, writing all about our wins and fails as we gamely attempt a Summer of Fun.
 I’m just creating a little more space around it for myself.
 A little room to fill up my tank.
 To read books and try new recipes and have leisurely conversations with the people I love.
 To get inspired, to turn dreams into plans, and to actually get to work on those plans.
 To cultivate new relationships and pour into old ones.
 To host dinner parties, and coffee dates, and reacquaint myself with the joy of hospitality.

 I just need a little bit of extra time and space to do so.
 In other words, I need to have an actual life to write about.

 The good news is, I have a plan.

 Sorry, that felt worth saying twice.

-Because life & liberty & the pursuit of happiness and all that.
+Because you know, life & liberty & the pursuit of happiness and all that.